P-AlaKara/WORDLE-SOLVER/README.md

   - **Black (b):** Letter is not in the word at all.
 - Iteratively refines possible words based on user input.
 ## Performance
-- The program produces the correct word an average 85% of the time for all 5 letter words in the English Language (15428 words) and an average of 95% of the time for wordle words (<3000).
+- The program produces the correct word an average 85% of the time for all 5 letter words in the English Language (15428 words) and an average of 95% of the time for wordle words (<3000 words).

 ## Installation
 No external dependencies are required.
 Ensure you have Python installed on your system.